NickMilsonPhysics/BinaryStarSolver/README.md

 ## INSTALLATION

-In your command line, call pip install BinaryStarSolver.
+In your command line, call _pip install BinaryStarSolver_.
-Then, in your python code, write: from binarystarsolve.binarystarsolve import StarSolve
+Then, in your python code, write: _from binarystarsolve.binarystarsolve import StarSolve_

 ## DESCRIPTION